g0v-it/web-budget/README.md

 # web-budget

-An interactive web application that visualizes any storicized quantitative data e.g. financial reports, presences, etc. etc.
+An interactive web application that visualizes the Italian budget.

+**WARNING: this is a complete project refactory.
+The 2.x versions are no more supported.
+Please migrate to the new architecture **

 This application is inspired by similar applications developed by the [g0v community](http://gov.asia/) in [Taiwan](https://github.com/g0v/twbudget) and [Taipey](https://github.com/tony1223/tw-budget-platform)